Meet Dr. Brian Druker

 Druker has been recognized with numerous awards, including the Warren Alpert Prize from Harvard Medical School, the Lasker-DeBakey Award for Clinical Medical Research, and the Japan Prize in Healthcare and Medical Technology.
 He has been elected to the National Academy of Medicine, the National Academy of Sciences and the American Academy of Arts and Sciences.

-The following videos feature some of the pioneering work under way at the OHSU Knight Cancer Institute.
+The following videos feature some highlights of the pioneering work under way at the OHSU Knight Cancer Institute.

 One billion dollars raised in Knight Cancer Challenge

 The $1 billion fundraising challenge by Nike co-founder Phil Knight and his wife Penny has been met.
-OHSU announced June 25 that it reached the fundraising goal that triggers the Knights’ gift pledge, which sets a new philanthropic record.
+OHSU announced on June 25, 2015 that it reached the fundraising goal that triggers the Knights’ gift pledge, which sets a new philanthropic record.
 OHSU beat the Knights’ deadline by seven months and garnered support from donors in every state in the nation and five countries.
 Donors were inspired by plans for the first grand-scale program of its kind dedicated to radically transforming early detection of lethal cancers ― one of the biggest unmet needs in cancer care today.

 Acting now to change the future